hda-technical/dancebooks/transcriptions/[183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 	re-cross,

-	and turn partners.
+	and turn partners,

-	Ladies’ hands across and back,
+	ladies' hands across and back,

 	all set in a cross, gentlemen outside,

-	all turn partners to places.
+	all turn partners to places,

-	Finish with promenade.
+	finish with promenade.

 ### Royal Devonshire mazurkas

-1. Mazurka step to right and left.
+1. Mazurka step to right and left,

-	Promenade,
+	promenade,

 	turn partners,

-	each gentleman Mazurka step to next lady and set,
+	each gentleman mazurka step to next lady and set,

 	same all round,

-	lead round to opposite couple’s place,
+	lead round to opposite couple's place,

 	half tiroir,

 	turn partners.

-2. All advance, cross partners, cross to opposite couple’s place,
+2. All advance, cross partners, cross to opposite couple's place,

 	ladies change places,